 You’re heading to Dubai on business?
 That’s no surprise: The city rocketed onto the list of the top five most robust economies in the world last year, and it’s considered one of the Middle East’s most cosmopolitan cities.
 But Islamic influence makes doing business in the City of Gold a bit more nuanced than in, say, the City of Light.
-Here are some of the most common professional pitfalls — and how to avoid them.
+Here are some of the most common professional pitfalls — and how to avoid them while doing business in Dubai.

 Do: Stand when any guest — of either gender — joins the meeting.
-And in Dubai, your word is your bond.
+And when doing business in Dubai, your word is your bond.
 If you agree to terms — even verbally — be prepared to deliver on what you’ve promised.

-Do: Impress your hosts by learning the Arabic phrase assalaamu alaikum (“peace be upon you”).
+Do: It’s considered a best practice in UAE business culture to try and speak the language.
+Impress your hosts by learning the Arabic phrase assalaamu alaikum (“peace be upon you”).
 You’ll hear this often, and you’ll discover that it’s a nice alternative to “Howdy” and “See ya.”

 Do: Let your host initiate handshakes — the usual greeting — and be prepared that handshakes can last a long time.
 Use only your right hand — covering the handclasp with your left hand won’t be appreciated.

-- Eating in public during Ramadan: Visitors during the ninth, and holiest, month on the Islamic calendar will want to make sure they’re respectful of Ramadan’s restrictive customs.
-(In 2016, the observance will run from June 6 to July 5.)
+Eating in public during Ramadan: Visitors during the ninth, and holiest, month on the Islamic calendar will want to make sure they’re respectful of Ramadan’s restrictive customs.
 Eating, drinking and smoking — even chewing gum — during the day in public is against the law for Muslims and non-Muslims.

 Do: Remember that Muslims are forbidden to drink alcohol.
 While your Dubai colleagues may have adopted Western habits — many business types went to U.S. universities or have lived in the West — it’s best not to drink unless you’re invited to.